 Our Korec Corso kennel is also focusing on projects regarding genetics and longevity of Cane Corso Italiano.
 Our aim is a prolongation of age at death of Cane Corso dog breed using appropriate breeding.
-Our team leads Evžen Korec, MSc., Ph.D., owner of Korec Corso kennel.
+Our team is led by Evžen Korec, MSc., Ph.D., owner of Korec Corso kennel.
 You can find his CV here on our website or on Wikipedia.

-In a cooperation with 25 Cane Corso kennels from all over the world we achieved for the first time to determine a median age at death of Cane Corso dogs on statistically significant group.
-During our research we also discovered certain connections which will help to prolong the lifespan of Cane Corso dogs.
-The article summarizing all our findings was published on June 13th 2017 in an international scientific journal Open Veterinary Journal.
+In a cooperation with 25 Cane Corso kennels from all over the world, we achieved for the first time to determine a median age at death of Cane Corso dogs on a statistically significant group.
+During our research, we also discovered certain connections which will help to prolong the lifespan of Cane Corso dogs.
+The article summarizing all our findings was published on June 13th, 2017, in an international scientific journal Open Veterinary Journal.
 You can find and download the manuscript HERE.
 Our research is also focused on mapping genes responsible for dog’s longevity.

 The programme’s goal is a long-term observation of long-lived dogs of this breed (more than 12 years old) on a statistically significant group, a collection and evaluation of information about their state of health and especially an identification of genes responsible for longevity of Cane Corso dogs.
 We isolate DNA from cells collected by a mouth mucosa smear of each dog in our research programme.
 This DNA samples enable to analyse genes responsible for longevity.